The process of photosynthesis converts light energy to chemical energy, which can be used by organisms for different metabolic processes.

 In multicellular autotrophs, the main cellular structures that allow photosynthesis to take place include chloroplasts, thylakoids, and chlorophyll.

-Light-dependent and light independent-reactions are two successive reactions that occur in photosynthesis.
+Light-dependent and light-independent reactions are two successive reactions that occur during photosynthesis.

 All electromagnetic radiation, or light energy, travels at a particular wavelength and carries a certain amount of energy.